-- Canadian Institutes of Health Research (CIHR) - Natural Sciences and Engineering Research Council (NSERC) - Social Sciences and Humanities Research Council (SSHRC) - Tri-Council programs (e.g. Networks of Centres of Excellence, Canada Research Chairs, Indirect Costs Program, College and Community Innovation Program)
+- Canadian Institutes of Health Research (CIHR) - Natural Sciences and Engineering Research Council (NSERC) - Social Sciences and Humanities Research Council (SSHRC) - Tri-Council programs (e.g. Networks of Centres of Excellence, Canada Research Chairs, Indirect Costs Program, College and Community Innovation Program) - Knowledge Infrastructure Program

 The CFI will, however, allow the cost of eligible item(s) to be covered in part by these non-eligible partners provided that this portion is not used to leverage CFI funds.
-The portion of an eligible item's cost for which the CFI funding will be calculated (usually a maximum of 40 percent) will be the total cost of eligible item(s) less the funding received from the Tri-Council agency or program.
+The portion of an eligible item's cost for which the CFI funding will be calculated (usually a maximum of 40 percent) will be the total cost of eligible item(s) less the funding received from the non-eligible partner.